Get Your Career Started with an Online Physics Degree from Liberty University

 - PHYS 331 – Electricity and Magnetism

 - PHYS 432 – Thermodynamics and Statistical Mechanics

 What’s the difference between a BA and BS in physics?

 The difference between a BA and a BS in Physics is significant.
 While some online colleges offer an online BA in Physics as an online alternative to a BS in Physics, these degrees often times have different outcomes.
 A BA in Physics is designed so that you can gain an understanding of physics but usually does not have a lab requirement or the application that a BS in Physics has.
 Most students who earn a BS in Physics are well prepared to pursue employment as a professional physicist or pursue graduate school.
 On the other hand, a student with a BA in Physics typically does not have this level of preparation.

 At Liberty, our online BS in physics is more than just online college physics courses.
 Our program is the first online bachelor’s of science in physics program of its kind.
 The training that this program offers is unparalleled.
 Earning a BS in Physics from Liberty can help set you apart from the competition and give you an edge as you pursue opportunities in the world of physics.

 Highlights of Our Online Physics Degree Program

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your physics online degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.